Pipeline APIs - Large Universe¶

 return pipe

 In the above code snippet, we use the same computation, a comparison of last close vs high price 2 days before.
-We define a filter and a factor based on this to highlight their imlpementation and differences.
+We define a filter and a factor based on this to highlight their implementation and differences.

 For the custom filter, we define the class CloseAboveHighFilter based on the